morganmarienelson/bounce/README.md

 ## Summary
 This project was created to keep track of a player's performance statistics during a tennis match.
 This is a project that I am still working on.
 It is a side project that I began to develop to familiarize myself with frontend development.
 In its current version, an observer is able to keep track of a player's performance during a match, and then, view a statistical breakdown of that player.
-I have certain components and features present in this version that involve saving a match and viewing previous matches.
-These features are not yet hooked up to an API, but I intend to make them functional in later versions.
+If the user is signed in, they are able to save their match's data and view previously saved matches.
+While these features are present in the frontend, this application does not have the required backend database connections to make these features fully functional.
+Connecting this application to a database is my next goal for this application.

 ## Getting Started
 npm run dev or